UniversalDependencies/docs/_zh-dep/ccomp.md

 ~~~

 In some rare cases, a verb may have different meanings, one taking a `ccomp` dependent, and another an `xcomp` dependent.
-For example, the verb 觉得 _juédé_ may mean “feel, think, consider” or “feel a sensation”.
-The first meaning takes a clausal complement, as in example (2) above; the second meaning requires `xcomp`, as in (3) below, which exhibits a case of ‘subject control’, where the subject of the second predicate 很 開心 / _hěn kāixīn_ "very happy" is necessarily understood as the subject of the matrix verb.
+For example, the verb 覺得 _juédé_ may mean "feel, think, consider" or "feel a sensation".
+The first meaning takes a clausal complement, as in example (2) above; the second meaning requires `xcomp`, as in (3) below, which exhibits a case of "subject control", where the subject of the second predicate 很 開心 / _hěn kāixīn_ "very happy" is necessarily understood as the subject of the matrix verb 覺得 / _juédé_ "feel (a sensation)".

 ~~~ conllu
 1	我	_	PRON	_	_	2	nsubj	_	1SG